top of page

 There is a rapidly growing body of evidence that mental health disorders respond well to a real food approach, as these too stem from insulin resistance.
 Diets high in refined carbohydrates and processed foods drive inflammation, oxidative stress impacting energy metabolism in the brain (11).
 A very low carbohydrate or ketogenic diet provides an alternative energy source (ketones) supporting neurotransmitter and mitochondrial function improving depression, bipolar disorder and psychosis (12).

-It's clear eating energy dense, highly palatable food products, in combination with sedentary lifestyles, are driving overconsumption and weight gain.
+It's clear that eating highly palatable food products, in combination with sedentary lifestyles, that's driving overconsumption and weight gain.
 This leads to central obesity, where visceral fat deposits around and inside organs such as the liver, cause insulin resistance and a host of metabolic diseases.
 The National Diet and Nutrition Survey estimate 57% of total energy intake in adults in the UK is from ultra processed foods (UPF) (13).
-More worryingly it constitutes 75% of energy intake in children and 83% in adolescent diets.
+These are industrial concoctions of food derivatives, heavily marketed and made for profit rather than nutrition.
+More worryingly UPF make up 75% of energy intake in children and 83% in adolescent diets.
 Ironically, the impact of poor work environment is most evident in NHS hospitals with staff absence rates of 4.7%, more than twice the national average.
-Limited access to fresh food, promotion of UPF and confectionary gifts from patients, high-pressure jobs, shift work, and constant organisational restructuring promotes widespread metabolic ill health.
+Limited access to fresh food, promotion of UPF and confectionary gifts from patients, high-pressure jobs and shift work promotes widespread metabolic ill health.

-" Redefine the concept of thriving at work for employees, their families and the company themselves"
+" Redefine the concept of thriving at work for employees, their families and the organisation"

 Simple ways to encourage a shift towards better health at work might include: